I backpacked Tegucigalpa in Honduras, once known as the Murder Capital of the World.

 I saw them on the streets of San José.
 All on their way to the FUCKED UP AMERICAN DREAM.

 They are offered help in Mexico.
-A job, a place to stay but they all refuse (unlike the Haitians).
+A job, a place to stay, but they all refuse (unlike the Haitians).
 They only want to go to the USA.

-The first afternoon I just walked to the supermarket.
-The next day I walked to the historic centre with a buddy from the hostel.
+The first afternoon, I just walked to the supermarket.
+The next day, I walked to the historic centre with a buddy from the hostel.
 The streets were eerily quiet.
 It was a holiday weekend.
-But we didn't draw attention to ourselves.
+But we didn’t draw attention to ourselves.
 No walking with smartphones out in front of us.

-Correo Honduras and typical street in Tegucigalpa:
+Correo Honduras and a typical street in Tegucigalpa:

 Teatro Nacional in Tegucigalpa: